UNISvalbard/Geo-MOD/_sources/content/lessons/data_process_exercise/data_process.md

 ```
 ````

 Finalise the outcrop metadata form and discuss it with the course responsible.
-Remember to include the SketchFab ID, which can only be obtained after the submission has been quality controlled and the model has been uploaded to [SketchFab](https://unisvalbard.github.io/Geo-SfM/content/lessons/l6/sketchfab.html).
+Remember to include the SketchFab ID, which can only be obtained after the submission has been quality controlled and the model has been uploaded to [SketchFab](https://sketchfab.com/).

+You can upload your model to Sketchfab directly from Agisoft Metashape or throught the webpage.
+In case you choose the second option, you have to export the _Mesh_ and _Texture_ files from your project and upload them manually online.

 ## 6. Import the DEM to a GIS project
 You can import the DEM you created to a GIS project.